cool-RR/python_toolbox/README.markdown

 Additionally, we intend to ship GarlicSim with a standard library of common simulations, that the user may find useful to use as-is, or with his/her own modifications.

+** [Introduction to GarlicSim](http://dl.getdropbox.com/u/1927707/Introduction%20to%20GarlicSim.doc) ** - This is a document that attempts to explain about GarlicSim and how it works.
+It is still far from complete.

 -------

 Current screenshot, showing the [Game of Life](http://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) simulation package shipped with the program: